Want to Compile Your poems, Essays, or Stories into a Collection?

 ☐ I noted where each piece originally came from (journal, blog, etc.)

-☐ All pieces are saved in editable formats (.docx, Google Docs, etc.)
+☐ I've saved all pieces in editable formats (.docx, Google Docs, etc.)

 ☐ I scanned handwritten work or typed it up for clarity and access

-☐ File names or titles help me quickly identify and group related pieces
+☐ I gave file names or titles to quickly identify and group related pieces

 ☐ I backed up my files on a cloud drive or external storage